NirmalAriyathilake/formatted_text/README.md

 - Formatted Text is a Text formatting package.
 - One text can be wrapped aroung with multiple patterns to apply multiple `TextStyles` merged together. ( All `TextStyles` should be able to merged together )
-- Individual wrappers can be applied to substring and they will be merged with parenet wrapper style. ( All `TextStyles` should be able to merged together )
+- Child wrappers can be applied to substrings and they will be merged with parenet wrapper style. ( All `TextStyles` should be able to merged together )

 - This package includes,
   - Text View